dlu-ch/dlb/doc/ex_context.rst

       :rtype: :class:`.dlb.fs.Path`

       :raises dlb.fs.PathNormalizationError: if ``path`` does not exist in the  :term:`managed tree`
-      :raises ValueError: if the resulting path is not representable as a ???:attr:`.dlb.fs.Path`
+      :raises ValueError: if the resulting path is not representable as a ??? :attr:`Context.path_cls`
       :raises NotRunningError: if :term:`dlb is not running <run of dlb>`).

    .. attribute:: env